tetsushijp/AEP-Hands-on-Labs/labs/media/Foundations/Segments.md

       <tr width="500">
             <td valign="top"><h3>Objective:</h3></td>
             <td valign="top"><br>In this exercise, we’ll create a segment using both a Profile Attribute and ExperienceEvents using a Sequential Segment that compares multiple event conditions</br>
-      <br>This month, a retailer wants to email a promotional discount offer to existing female customers who have viewed or begun an online order for their premier product but have not ordered the item after an hour of either online event.</br></td>
+      <br>A marketer wants to email a promotional discount offer to existing customers who have viewed or started an online upgrade for the Premium Plan product but have not completed the subscription after an hour of either online event during their birthday month.</br></td>
      </tr>
      <tr width="500">
            <td valign="top"><h3>Prerequisites:</h3></td>